druoid/playwright-api-automation/README.md

 ## Purpose

-This rest-assured-demo example contains an API automation framework using Playwright and Typescript to test the Restful Booker API at https://restful-booker.herokuapp.com
+This example contains an API automation framework using Playwright and Typescript to test the Restful Booker API at https://restful-booker.herokuapp.com

 It includes both positive and negative tests.